Jump-out the toxins (Rebounding for lymph drainage).

 What is rebounding?

 It is simply jumping.
 A trampoline allows your knees and body to bounce back without stress.
 If I just jump around, my knees get sore.
-I would suggest a trampoline- I got mine from amazon.
+I would suggest a trampoline- I got mine here (the reviews say it breaks fast, but I have had mine fore over a year without problems).
 It also makes you more inclined to jump!

 Unleash your toxins!